2046 (film): Wang Jing-wen and Wang Jie-wen Part I

-The landlord's daughter Jing-wen is seeing a man her father strongly disapproves of.
+The landlord's daughter Jing-wen is seeing a Japanese man her father strongly disapproves of.
 Eventually, Jing-wen breaks up with him.
 The next tenant is Jing-wen's younger sister Jie-wen who attempts and fails to seduce Chow.
-Soon after, Chow runs into financial difficulties so he starts writing a series.
+Soon after, Chow runs into financial difficulties so he starts writing sci-fi stories where people from his life appear from time to time.
+Scenes from the stories are interwoven with the plot arcs.

 Bai Ling Part I

 Bai Ling is a nightclub ballroom dancer seeking a long-term relationship.
 Bai runs into Chow after her boyfriend leaves her before a planned trip to Singapore and they become friends.
 The relationship quickly turns sexual.
 Chow wants to keep the relationship purely physical, continuing to see other women; when Bai realizes she has feelings for Chow and asks for exclusivity, Chow refuses and they break up.
 Bai then returns to prostitution.

 Jing-wen Part II

 After Bai leaves, Jing-wen is released from institutional care and still depressed over her previous relationship.
 Chow develops feelings for Jing-wen and attempts a relationship but nothing develops as she is still in love with her previous lover.